jacgoudsmit/P1V/Documentation/Altera/Parallax/FPGA123/readme.txt

 9) px.exe will open a status window and send the FPGA image to the board - during loading, your FPGA will continue to run whatever it was last loaded with.
 The USB lights will flash and the Conf Status light will flash as the new image is downloaded.
 When complete, the FPGA will reset and your new image will start running on the FPGA

 10) Change the PGM/RUN switch to RUN and your P1V should be connected to the USB port, ready to accept your Spin/PASM programs.
 As released, user LEDs GRN0-GRN7 are used to indicate COG0 through COG7 being active.
 GRN8-GRN15 are used to indicate COG0 through COG7 being inactive.
-The 3.3V I/O header onteh 1-2-3 FPGA board should map to Propeller pins 0-29 just like a real Propeller.
+The 3.3V I/O header on the 1-2-3 FPGA board should map to Propeller pins 0-29 just like a real Propeller.
 Pins 30 and 31 are "hard wired" in the FPGA configuration to use the USB port for serial I/O.

 11) You can now use your favorite Propeller programming tool to the P8X32A being emulated in the 1-2-3 FPGA board.